17.2.4 Probability Plot and Q-Q PlotProbPlot-QQPlot

 A Q-Q (Quantile-Quantile) plot is another graphic method for testing whether a dataset follows a given distribution.
 It differs from the probability plot in that it shows observed and expected values instead of percentages on the X and Y axes.
 If all the scatter points are close to the reference line, we can say that the dataset follows the given distribution.

-Origin supports four given distributions (Normal, Lognormal, Exponential, and Weibull), and five methods for plotting percentile approximations (Blom, Benard, Hazen, Van der Waerden, and Kaplan-Meier).
+Origin supports five given distributions (Normal, Lognormal, Exponential, Weibull and Gamma), and five methods for plotting percentile approximations (Blom, Benard, Hazen, Van der Waerden, and Kaplan-Meier).

 Creating Probability Plot or Q-Q Plot